 The breast cancer research projects headed by Atanasio Pandiella and Alberto Ocaña are focused mainly on two particularly aggressive types of breast cancer:

 Triple -Negative Breast Tumours: Triple -negative breast cancer receives this name because the tumour cells lack certain molecules that define other types of breast cancer.
 These tumours have a very poor prognosis, and there is currently no specific therapy against them.
 Research in this field is therefore urgently required to develop effective therapies against these types of tumours.

 Her2+ Breast Tumours: Her2+ breast cancers are very aggressive tumours, with cells presenting a large amount of the protein called Her2, which is the main reason for their transformation.
 Although there is a treatment against this type of tumours, a large number of patients develop a resistance to the treatments.
 This project is focused on finding out the mechanisms whereby the tumour cells avoid the treatment.

-In Triple -Negative Breast Tumours: The project has begun to be implemented during the past year.
-Using bioinformatics tools, a large number of triple-negative tumours have been analysed, identifying a series of cellular functions specifically altered in these types of tumours.
+In Triple -Negative Breast Tumours: using bioinformatics tools, a large number of triple-negative tumours have been analysed, identifying a series of cellular functions specifically altered in these types of tumours.
 A panel of compounds specifically intervening on these functions of tumour cells is currently being tested, and could result in the development of new drugs in the future.
 Once it is established which compounds are the most effective, trials will be undertaken in animal models to continue assessing the effectiveness of possible treatments.
 As a result of this research, in January 2017 an article was published in the publication Oncotarget.